Sirental24/Chatty-bot/README.md

 # Chatty-bot
 Hello! :wave: I'm getting the hang of this! :sweat_smile:

+Simple test for practice